Grey Red Echeveria

 Hardiness Zone: 8b

-Other Names: Hens And Chicks, syn. x Pachyveria Gray Red
+Other Names: Hens And Chicks, syn. x Pachyveria Grey Red

 This variety is very drought tolerant, producing thick-leaved rosettes of gray foliage that develops red variegation in the sun; distinctive, star shaped orange-red flowers in pendant clusters in spring to summer; ideal for containers or rock gardens

-Gray Red Echeveria features unusual spikes of orange star-shaped flowers with red overtones rising above the foliage from late spring to early summer.
+Grey Red Echeveria features unusual spikes of orange star-shaped flowers with red overtones rising above the foliage from late spring to early summer.
 Its attractive succulent oval leaves remain gray in color with showy brick red variegation and tinges of pink throughout the year.
-The fruit is not ornamentally significant.

 This plant will require occasional maintenance and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;